Medical Imaging Sciences/Sonography

 Medical Imaging Sciences Program Information

-The B.S. in Medical Imaging Sciences is a joint-degree program with the Rutgers University School of Health Professions in Newark and Scotch Plains.
-At GCU, students take a specific set of science courses leading to a minor in biology, and complete the general education (physical education, humanities, and social sciences) requirements at GCU.
-This typically adds up to a total of 85 or more GCU credits.
-In the fall of the junior year (consult with advisor and Rutgers University website for deadline date), the student applies to the Rutgers University’s School of Health Professions.
+At GCU, students take a specific set of science courses and complete their general education requirements.
+This typically adds up to a total of 60 to 75 credits or more depending on the specific pathway selected.
+In their sophomore year (consult with advisor and Rutgers University/MCI websites for deadline dates), the student applies to Medical Career Institute of NJ or to the Rutgers University’s School of Health Professions.
 The student chooses one of the following specialties: cardiovascular sonography or diagnostic medical sonography.
-If accepted, the student spends 15 to 18 months taking the specialized courses (46–50 credits) in the field of study at Rutgers University.
-At the conclusion of the period of study at Rutgers University, the student earns a Bachelor of Science in Medical Imaging Sciences, jointly awarded by GCU and Rutgers University.
-Students pay GCU tuition and fees while enrolled at GCU, and Rutgers University tuition and fees while enrolled at Rutgers University.
+If accepted, the student spends 2 years taking the specialized courses (60 credits) in the field of study at Rutgers University or 18 months (48 credits) at MCI.
+At the conclusion of the period of study at Rutgers University, the student earns a Bachelor of Science in Medical Imaging Sciences, awarded by Rutgers University.
+For students completing clinical training at MCI, they earn a Bachelor of Arts in Biology with a Medical Imaging Science track from GCU.

 To earn this degree, students must successfully complete at least 120 credits, including General Education requirements and the major requirements below.